f5devcentral/f5-agility-labs-ddos/docs/class2/module1/lab1.rst

 Task 1 – BIG-IP Herculon Hybrid Defender Licensing and Provisioning
 -------------------------------------------------------------------

-→NOTE: When you first power up a F5 DHD device you would go through the steps of Licensing and Provisioning.
+..
+NOTE:: When you first power up a F5 DHD device you would go through the steps of Licensing and Provisioning.
 We have assigned the management IP, hostname, NTP and DNS servers.
 You will be re-activating the license using a new license key.

-→NOTE: For Silverline device registration to function properly there must be some specific considerations.
+..
+NOTE:: For Silverline device registration to function properly there must be some specific considerations.
 The BIG-IP system must have a unique device ID, which is comprised of attributes like Base MAC and registration key.
 Hence we are re-licensing the device as all student instances are spun up using the same license.

 Use a web browser (Chrome in incognito mode) to log into the WebUI of your DHD at https://10.1.1.245 . or use the bookmarked shortcut.
 Accept